 - Plant the seeds and cuttings in well-draining soil, and follow the usual precautions required for young plants to help the roots become stable.

 - Once ready to plant outdoors ensure the hole is half the height and twice the width of the container.

 - Plant the root ball at the level of the ground and use a soil mixture of equal parts soil amendment and soil.

 - Be sure to backfill the hole using the amended soil.

 - Water regularly until new growth is witnessed, and then reduce the amount of water.

-This compact shrub doesn’t face significant disease or pest issues.
+The compact Lilac Hibiscus shrub doesn’t face significant disease or pest issues.

 Ensure the right precautions are taken to eliminate the pest without damaging the plant.

 Blue Hibiscus Uses

 This flowering shrub looks wonderful in xeric and oasis landscape gardens.